BestTimesToVisit.com Logo

 Metlink Buses

-Cost:Fares are zone-based, typically ranging from NZ$3.50 to NZ$7.00 for a single adult fare.
+Cost:Fares are zone-based, typically ranging from NZ$3.50 to NZ$7.00 for a single adult journey.
 A Snapper card offers discounted fares.

 Wellington Cable Car

-An iconic Wellington experience, the Cable Car ascends from Lambton Quay in the CBD to the Wellington Botanic Garden.
-It's a charming way to get to the gardens and offers fantastic panoramic views of the city and harbour.
+This iconic funicular railway ascends from Lambton Quay in the CBD to the Wellington Botanic Garden.
+It's not just transport; it's a scenic experience offering panoramic views of the city and harbour.

 Walking & Cycling

-Wellington's compact CBD is very walkable, and many attractions are clustered together.
-Cycling is also becoming more popular, with dedicated cycle lanes in some areas.
+Wellington's compact CBD is very walkable, and the waterfront promenade is perfect for a stroll or bike ride.
+Cycling infrastructure is improving, with dedicated lanes in some areas.

 Cost:Free for walking.
-Bike hire can range from NZ$30-NZ$60 per day.
+Bike hire can range from NZ$25-50 per day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.